moja-global/About_moja_global/working-groups/user-interface/Agenda.md

 ### Week 4 - 12th March

-*In week 4, we want to finish the job and start usability testing so we can start getting the job done.*
+*In week 4, we want to complete the implementation and start usability testing so we can start getting the job done.*

 **Meeting:**